HabitatFramework/UserGuide/interface/interface.rst

 	:scale: 85

 	Main Window - INCID Section

+INCID
+	The unique reference for the current record.

+Area
+	The total area of all the selected features for the current INCID.

+Length
+	The total perimeter length of all the selected features for the current INCID.

+Created/By
+	The date the current INCID was first created and the name of the user that created it.
+For most INCIDs this will relate to when the data was first loaded into the framework.
+For INCIDs that have been created as a result of a logical split this relate to when the split was performed.

+Modified/By
+	The date the current INCID was last modified and the name of the user that modified it.
+If the INCID has not been modified this will correspond with when the data was first loaded into the framework.

 .. tip::
 	The displayed INCID value can be copied to the clipboard by selecting the value and then either right-clicking in the field and selecting **Copy** or pressing :kbd:`Ctrl-C`.